-20. Any queries should be directed to Rachael Clifford (telephone 029 2085 9721, email hefcw.ac.uk).
+22. Any queries should be directed to Rachael Clifford (telephone 029 2085 9721, email hefcw.ac.uk).

-Summary guide to the HESES 2016/17 survey
+Summary guide to the HESES 2018/19 survey

-- The HESES 2016/17 survey requests institutions to complete three tables.
-Not all institutions will return data in all tables.
-Table 1 is collected from all institutions; Table 2 only from those with full-time ITT (QTS) provision; and Table 3 only from those with FT UG/PGCE provision.
-Some additional information about credit values will be collected from the OU in Wales and this is described in more detail in paragraph 24 below. - This annex gives a summary of the information that needs to be returned and the definitions used.
-All survey data should be returned according to the guidance and criteria contained in Annexes B to O which provide further detail to the overview given here.
+- The HESES 2018/19 survey requests providers to complete three tables.
+Not all providers will return data in all tables.
+Table 1 is collected from all providers; Table 2 only from those with full-time ITT (QTS) provision; and Table 3 only from those with FT UG/PGCE provision. - This annex gives a summary of the information that needs to be returned and the definitions used.
+All survey data should be returned according to the guidance and criteria contained in Annexes B to N which provide further detail to the overview given here.